 - Drug craving

-There are considerable risks connected to heroin and there are good reasons people instantly think of it as deadly.
+There are considerable risks connected to heroin, and there are good reasons people instantly think of it as deadly.
 Unfortunately, these facts are either not known to some or are not enough to deter them from trying the drug.
-Some of these risks are:
+Some of these risks of heroin abuse are:

-- It is an illicit drug and as such, the buyer never knows what is really being purchased.
-It could be laced with a stimulant or even fentanyl, a powerful medical analgesic that is 80-100 times more powerful than morphine.
-Mixing opiates such as heroin or morphine with a stimulant like cocaine is particularly dangerous.
+- It is an illicit drug, and as such, the buyer never knows what is being purchased.
+It could be laced with a stimulant or even fentanyl, a powerful medical analgesic that is 80-100 times more potent than morphine.
+Mixing opiates such as heroin or morphine with a stimulant like cocaine are particularly dangerous.

 - Injection is the most deadly form of administering heroin as it enters the central nervous system (CNS) immediately, in addition to risks of HIV/AIDs, hepatitis, and infections from needle sharing and dirty needles.

-- Overdose and death from heroin and opiates is usually the result of respiratory depression, wherein the breathing rate slows down and insufficient oxygen is gotten into the lungs, as well as too much carbon dioxide.
-A user can also go unconscious and choke on their own vomit or otherwise injure themselves and be unable to regain consciousness.
+- Overdose and death from heroin and opiates are usually the results of respiratory depression, wherein the breathing rate slows down, and insufficient oxygen is gotten into the lungs, as well as too much carbon dioxide.
+A user can also go unconscious and choke on their vomit or otherwise injure themselves and be unable to regain consciousness.

 - Long-term heroin addiction is extremely debilitating on the user physically, mentally, and spiritually.
 Some of the effects are sexual dysfunction, bacterial infections, abscesses, collapsed veins, severe weight loss, heart infections, liver and kidney disease – to name a few.

 Prescription painkillers are generally in the opiate class and are often referred to as “opioids.”
 They are either synthetic or opium derivatives.